JoinedSenses/TF2-ECJ-JumpAssist/README.md

 # TF2-ECJ-JumpAssist

-Seriously though, this plugin is ugly.
-I need to revise/rewrite this thing.

 I'll make documentation at some point, but for now, just dig through the source.

 ## Various differences compared to nolem's version: